-The effects of the widespread use of AI applications can be positive and negative.
-For example, they can help to make our everyday lives easier, detect diseases at an early stage, and monitor biodiversity more effectively.
-However, they may also be used for puposes that are unacceptable from an ethical and human rights perspective.
-This includes the suppression of diversity of opinion and discrimination against minorities, for example.
+The widespread use of AI applications can have positive and negative effects.
+For instance, they can simplify our daily lives, detect diseases at an early stage and monitor biodiversity more effectively.
+However, they may also be used for purposes that are unacceptable from ethical and human rights perspectives.
+This includes suppressing diversity of opinion and discriminating against minorities.

 In November 2021, the UNESCO member states adopted the first international legal text on the ethical development and use of AI: The UNESCO Recommendation on the Ethics of Artificial IntelligenceExternal link:.
 The text establishes a clear ethical framework for current and future AI applications and sets out goals and guidelines for UNESCO member state governments to ensure ethical AI development and use in eleven policy areas, including education, culture, communication, work, and health.